Retinol for beginners: how to start without wrecking your skin

 What retinol actually does (and doesn't do)

-Retinol is a form of vitamin A. When you apply it to your skin, enzymes convert it into retinoic acid, the molecule that does the actual work.
-This conversion happens in two steps: retinol becomes retinaldehyde, then retinaldehyde becomes retinoic acid.
+Retinol is a form of vitamin A. Once on the skin, enzymes convert it into retinoic acid, the molecule that does the work.
+The conversion happens in two steps (retinol to retinaldehyde to retinoic acid), which is why retinol is gentler than prescription tretinoin and why it takes longer to show results.

 What retinoic acid does at the cellular level: